anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friendship is certainly the finest balm for the pangs of disappointed love.
+Quote: Genius unrefined resembles a flash of lightning, but wisdom is like the sun.

-By: Jane Austen
+By: Franz Grillparzer